-Jenette Ramos was named vice president and general manager of Boeing Fabrication in April 2014.
+A 29-year veteran of the Boeing Company, Ramos had served as vice president and general manager of Boeing Fabrication since April 2014.
 Fabrication is a worldwide operation of more than 17,000 employees that serves as the largest supplier to Boeing Commercial Airplanes.
 In this role, Ramos leads operations at 11 sites that are dedicated to engineering and manufacturing composite, metal, electrical and interior aerospace parts, tools and assemblies.
 With headquarters in Auburn, Wash., Boeing Fabrication operates parts and manufacturing plants in:

 - Puget Sound area – Auburn, Frederickson, Seattle, Renton and Everett, Wash.